aimrt.rpc

 []

-The aimrt.rpc configuration is explained as follows:
+The configuration description for aimrt.rpc is as follows:

-• backends is an array used to configure various RPC backends.
+• backends is an array used to configure various Rpc backends.

-Here’s a simple example:
+Here is a simple example:

 aimrt: